Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 After you have completed all configurations, you can now start the installation of zigbee2mqtt.

-You then start the installation of zigbee2mqtt by using the following bash commands
+You can then start the installation of zigbee2mqtt by entering the bash command

-If you want, you can already verify the successfull installation of zigbee2mqtt at this point.
+If you want you can test the installation of zigbee2mqtt at this point.

-This starts zigbee2mqtt and you can see the log output.
+This will start zigbee2mqtt and you can view the log output.

-Zigbee2mqtt then runs as long as the console window is open and connected or you end the program flow with CTRL-C.
+Zigbee2mqtt then runs as long as the console window is open and connected or you end the program run with CTRL-C.

 Configure Zigbee2mqtt as a system service

-In order for zigbee2mqtt to run without an open console window, you should install a system service.
+To ensure that zigbee2mqtt runs without an open console window, you should install a system service.